Why Marco Asensio Could Be The Next Ronaldo For Real Madrid | Pakistan Tribune

 FLEXIBILITY IN THE LINEUP

 One of Cristiano Ronaldo’s greatest strengths is his ability to play multiple positions.
-The Portuguese legend can play in the midfield, on either wing or as a centre-forward.
+The Portuguese legend can be deployed behind the striker, on either wing or as a centre-forward.
 He creates match-up nightmares for defenders nearly anywhere on the pitch.

 Marco Asensio shares some of those same qualities, as he can play in an attacking midfield role or as a winger.

-Along with great size and good strength at a young age already, Asensio can continue to evolve and grow in his abilities to score goals and push the ball up into the attack.
+Along with excellent size and good strength at a young age already, Asensio can continue to evolve and grow in his abilities to score goals and push the ball up into the attack.

 LA LIGA AND INTERNATIONAL EXPERIENCE

-Even at only 20 years old, Asensio has enjoyed significant experience in the Spanish top flight.
+Thus far, Asensio has enjoyed some significant experience in the Spanish top flight.
 Over 35 La Liga appearances have prepared him well for what to expect in one of Europe’s most challenging leagues.

 Three matches in the current campaign already have brought him his first goal of 2016-17, and he looked comfortable within Zidane’s 4-3-3 formation.

-Asensio also earned his first two caps with the Spanish national team earlier this year, as he begins to make a name for himself on the senior team.
+Asensio also earned his first two caps with the Spanish national team earlier this year, as he begins to make a name for himself in the senior team.

-The talented youngster has been a part of the Spanish youth teams at various levels, including U16, U19 and U21.
+The talented youngster has been a part of the Spanish youth team set-up at various levels, including U16, U19 and U21.
 He captured the Golden Ball in Spain’s triumph over Russia in the UEFA U19 Championship in 2015 with a dominating performance throughout the tournament.

 Expectations are difficult to live up to, especially one as lofty as replicating Cristiano Ronaldo at Real Madrid.
 But Marco Asensio is on his way to showing why he will be an exceptional talent for Los Blancos for years to come.